pentestgeek/phishing-frenzy/README.md

 Now that we have our rails application up and running in development mode, we can switch over to performance mode to increase performance among other things.

+You may be required to create the production.log file and chmod it so the rails application can be started.
+You'll usually receive some message in the terminal that states this needs to be done.

+	$sudo chmod 0666 /var/www/phishing-frenzy/log/production.log

 Using our rails helper 'rake' we can precompile all of our assets which is required to enable production mode.

 	#rake assets:precompile

 Now we must migrate and seed the data for our production database.
 If you have not created a seperate production account within mysql you need to do that now.

+	mysql> create database phishing_frenzy_production;
+	mysql> grant all privileges on phishing_frenzy_production.* to 'phishing_frenzy_production'@'localhost' identified by 'password';

 	#rake db:seed RAILS_ENV=production --trace